ZhanhaoLi2024/CS5520-Project/README.md

 iCook is a mobile application designed to help international students connect through their shared love of cooking.
 The app enables students to share recipes, find fellow food enthusiasts in their area, and combat feelings of loneliness and cultural isolation through food-based social connections.

-## New Features Implemented in Iteration 2
+## New Features Implemented in Iteration 2 and 3

 ### 1. Authentication System